arjav0703/GNOME-customization/README.md

 # GNOME-customization
 ---
-This REPO is tested on Ubuntu 24.04.1 LTS and GNOME 46.0
+This is a collection of Themes, icons and Backgrounds for customizing GNOME Desktop Environment Tested on Ubuntu 24.04.1 LTS and GNOME 46.0
 ### Link to files
 - https://drive.google.com/file/d/1TFc10E4yF0yWYuNJ0HJnicH4zulG-ddo/view?usp=sharing
 ---